Ric's Eclipses

 3. Total eclipse

 This is the Big Kahuna, an event so huge that you cannot take it all in.
-Many people see one of these and spend the rest of their lives traveling to see all the rest, sometimes to really out of the way places.
+Many people see one of these and spend the rest of their vacations traveling to see all the rest, sometimes to really out of the way places.
 I can sympathize with them, but I'm relieved to say I will not be joining them.

 Solar projection